 Response to Covid 19

-As witnessed during public health emergencies and outbreaks of communicable diseases in the past, the rapid spread of COVID 19 as well as the lack of understanding and medical preparedness to deal with it, have also led to anxiety and fear among communities.
+The rapid spread of COVID 19 as well as the lack of understanding and medical preparedness to deal with it, have led to anxiety and fear.
 The spread of fake news and misinformation on social media platforms has further led to stigmatisation and social isolation of people and communities affected by the virus.
-During such a time, there is a need to spread relevant awareness and continually engage in effective behavioural change strategies to ensure that norms of physical distancing and hygiene routines to check the spread of COVID 19 are followed.
+During such a time, there is a need to spread awareness and continually engage in effective behavioural change strategies to ensure that norms of physical distancing and hygiene routines to check the spread of COVID 19 are followed.
 Population Foundation of India’s collaboration with the Government of India and Facebook is a national- level campaign to counter the spread of misinformation related to COVID 19.

 Information Hub on MyGov Platforms

-Population Foundation of India, in collaboration, with Facebook is the content partner for Government of India MyGov page for creating the content strategy, messaging and creatives around COVID-19 tailored for Facebook, Whats App and Instagram platforms.
-Besides a host of static creatives and infographics, here are some of the videos that were created.
+Population Foundation of India, is the content partner for various Government of India platforms to create content, messaging and creatives around COVID-19 tailored for social media and digital platforms.
+Besides static creatives and infographics, here are some of the videos that were created.

 PFI conceptualized and created a short film on female healthcare workers at the forefront of COVID-19.
-The video was also published on Government of India’s MyGov Facebook page and has become one of their top performing posts with over 4.6 million within 24 hours.
+The video was also published on Government of India’s MyGov page and has become one of their top performing posts with over 4.6 million views in 24 hours.

 PFI has also conceived the Corona Ki Adalat animation series, that uses the familiar setting of a courtroom drama to disseminate key messages, tackle misinformation and reinforce a sense of solidarity around the fight against COVID-19.